kirankom/Location-Search/README.md

 - Encode and Decode the lat/long values using the given Polyline algorithm
 - Serialize the bitmap into a byte array, and Deserialize the byte array into a bitmap

-# Parser
+# Database Writer

 - Parse the JSON file into latitude, longitude, and timestamp
-- Need to come up with a user ID for each user, or will T-Mobile do that?
+  - Need to come up with a user ID for each user, or will that be given?

-# Database Writer
+- Store the output in a database - Which one???

-- Input the data from the parser into the Utilities functions, and store the output in a database
+- 4 columns: userID, first timestamp, byte[] timestamps, lat/long encoded String

 # Data Generation